fefas/blog.fefas.net/jekyll/pages/home.md

 # {{ site.data.me.name }} <span class="nickname">{{ site.data.me.nickname }}</span>

 Hello, World!
 My name is {{ site.data.me.name }}, aka <span class="nickname"> {{
-site.data.me.nickname }}</span>.
-I'm Physicist, Software Developer, Clean Coder and TDD evangelist in love with DevOps culture that delivers software ASAP (As Simple As Possible).
+site.data.me.nickname }}</span>, and I'm Software Developer, Physicist, Clean Coder and TDD evangelist who delivers software ASAP (As Simple As Possible).

-My personal goal is to improve peoples' lives through my software development skills while contributing to open source projects and working at companies engaged in creating innovative solutions.
+My personal goal is to improve peoples' lives through my tech skills while contributing to open source projects and working at companies engaged in creating innovative solutions.

-I will leave here content about what I learn daily that may be important to others developers.
-I hope that it may be also helpful for you.
+This blog aims to be a space where I can publish contents that are imporant to me and may be also useful for others developers.

 You can find me on
   [github]({{ site.data.me.links.github }}),